It’s the day before Thanksgiving. Outside the weather was overcast and rain drizzled, but inside I was snug in my bed.

 As I lay in bed later that night and thought about thankfulness.

 I realized something important.
 The amount of money or the time I spent at the office shouldn’t dictate my joy.
 Delays, short weekends and frustrations should not keep me from appreciating and loving what I have.
 Expenses, disappointments or not getting my way shouldn’t constantly impact my mood.
-Yeah, we paid a thousand dollars to make a three-hour flight that ended up taking eight, but we were home, in a place like no other, for a week!
+Yeah, we paid a thousand dollars to make a three-hour flight that ended up taking eight, but we were home, in a place like no other, for Thanksgiving week!

 I went to sleep that night with a full heart and feeling thankful for family, my spouse and Bluffton.
 There were so many blessings that I refused to see.
 I vowed to block out the white noise in my life, to quit complaining and start appreciating the many gifts that were all around me.
 I finally started acting thankful.